ericmjl/fast-seqfunc/docs/index.md

 - **Regression and Classification**: Support for both continuous values and categorical outputs
 - **Comprehensive Evaluation**: Built-in metrics and visualization utilities

+## Why Fast-SeqFunc?

+The primary motivation behind Fast-SeqFunc is to quickly answer a crucial question in sequence-function modeling: **Is there detectable signal in my data?**

+In biological sequence-function problems, determining whether a predictive relationship exists is a critical first step before investing significant resources in complex modeling approaches.
+Fast-SeqFunc allows you to:

+1. **Rapidly detect signal**: Quickly build baseline models to determine if your sequence data contains predictive information
+2. **Make early decisions**: Identify promising directions early in your research process
+3. **Rank candidates efficiently**: Use simple but effective models to score and prioritize candidate sequences for experimental testing
+4. **Validate before scaling**: Confirm signal exists before investing time in developing more complex neural network models
+5. **Iterate strategically**: When signal is detected, use that knowledge to guide the development of more sophisticated models

+By providing a fast path to baseline model development, Fast-SeqFunc helps you make informed decisions about where to focus your modeling efforts.

 ## Basic Usage

 ### Command-Line Interface